Matthewalvarado25/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/0b5e0e18-f130-4d9d-a264-82d1ed3746ad)

-- After clicking Register new PHP version, you will be required to provide a path to php-cgi.exe
+- After selecting Register new PHP version, you will be required to set a location to php-cgi.exe
-- You will click the 3 dots to the right to open file explorer
+- You will click the 3 dots to the right, to open file explorer
 - Navigate to the Windows (C:) Drive, Folder PHP, select php-cgi -> click Ok

 </p>